Polypropylene Recycling Coalition releases first annual report

 “In just four years, the coalition has improved polypropylene recycling access, capture, sortation and processing in more than half of U.S. states, and there is more to do,” says Brittany LaValley, vice president of materials advancement at TRP.
 “While we celebrate this progress, we know there is significant opportunity to continue to expand the demand for recycled polypropylene, spur investments in access, education and infrastructure and create a more robust market for this versatile material.”

-Together with producers, communities, recyclers and manufacturers, the coalition says it is working to drive a 5 percent increase in the U.S. PP recycling rate by:
+Together with producers, communities, recyclers and manufacturers, the coalition says it is taking a number of steps to drive a 5 percent increase in the U.S. PP recycling rate:

-• Increasing community recycling program acceptance of PP: How2Recycle designated key PP formats as “widely recyclable,” ensuring people have guidance to get more material in the bin.
+• increasing community recycling program acceptance of PP, with the coalition noting that the How2Recycle label designates key PP formats as “widely recyclable,” ensuring people have guidance to get more material in the bin.
 As a result, the coalition says 48 million people gained new or improved access to recycle their PP.

-• Ensuring more recycling facilities can successfully sort PP: Community recycling program acceptance increased by 11 percent, the coalition says.
-As one example, the Scott County Waste Commission facility in Iowa received a coalition grant, and as a result, its new optical sorter captured seven times more PP in the first six months of this year than it did in all of 2023.
+• ensuring more recycling facilities can successfully sort PP by increasing community recycling program acceptance by 11 percent.
+As one example, the Scott County Waste Commission facility in Iowa received a coalition grant and its new optical sorter captured seven times more PP in the first six months of this year than it did in all of 2023.

-• Supporting responsible end markets: The coalition says 64 million pounds of PP are being recycled annually, leading to an increased supply of reliable postconsumer recycled PP for reuse in packaging and products.
-For example, a grant from the coalition to Ocean County’s Northern Recycling Center in New Jersey for upgraded equipment means the county collects more PP and now sells the material to multiple domestic buyers.
+• supporting responsible end markets with 64 million pounds of PP being recycled annually, leading to an increased supply of reliable postconsumer recycled PP for reuse in packaging and products.
+For example, a grant from the coalition to Ocean County’s Northern Recycling Center in New Jersey for upgraded equipment means the county collects more PP and sells the material to multiple domestic buyers.

-• Informing policy: The coalition notes that PP has been added to “favorable” or potential recyclable lists in states such as California and Oregon, paving the way for more of this material to be recycled.
+• informing policy, with the coalition moting that PP has been added to “favorable” or potential recyclable lists in states such as California and Oregon, paving the way for more of this material to be recycled.
 As an example of preinvestment, a grant to include dedicated PP recycling at Recology in Sonoma Marin, California, was part of that company’s $35 million MRF retrofit completed earlier this year.

 The coalition says accomplishing a 5 percent increase in PP recycling rates requires deploying $10 million in new capital throughout 2025, strategically focused on achieving critical milestones.
 This funding is part of a comprehensive strategy to deploy $55 million in new capital to modernize recycling infrastructure and expand PP capture nationwide.